What you need to know

 Some key points to remember:

-- Transcripts with fall grades are available on Friday, January 9.
+- Transcripts with summer grades are available on Wednesday, August 26.

-- Cross-registered students — keep in mind that school schedules vary and your grade may not be received and posted to your record by this date.
+- Cross-registered students (fall and spring terms only) — keep in mind that school schedules vary, and your grade may not be received and posted to your record by published dates.

 - For questions regarding the authenticity of an MIT transcript or for assistance ordering a transcript, email records@mit.edu or call (617) 258-6409.